Skip to main content

 Tune in to stay informed and ahead of the curve in the world of blockchain and gaming:

 If you’re interested in learning more about decentralized identity in Web3, then you won’t want to miss our latest podcast episode.
-We have an expert guests who share their experiences and insights into the potential of decentralized identity.
+Our expert guests, Milton Berman, share their experiences and insights into the potential of decentralized identity.

 In this episode, you’ll learn about the benefits of decentralized identity, including increased privacy and security.
 Our guests also discuss the practical applications of this technology.